tinybirdco/use-case-real-time-anomaly-detection/content/timeout.md

 ### `get_most_recent` Node

-As the name indicates, this Node select the *most recent* report from every sensor.
+As the name indicates, this Node selects the *most recent* report from every sensor.

 ```sql
  SELECT id,